-Our success largely depends on the skills, experience and efforts of our key personnel, including Mr. Larsen, Dr. Short and Mr. Nance.
+Our success largely depends on the skills, experience and efforts of our key personnel, including Mr. Larsen, Dr. Short and Ms. Allanson.
 Generally, the compensation committee seeks to provide compensation for our executive officers that is market competitive and provides incentives for our executive officers to remain with the Company and to drive development in the Company's business.
 In setting compensation, the compensation committee considers various factors such as Company performance and individual performance, the importance of the officer's role and the scope of the officer's responsibilities (for example, job responsibilities that are broader than the specific position may suggest), current executive equity holdings and retention hold and competitive market data provided by Compensia for executives in similar positions.
-When determining compensation for the named executive officers, the compensation committee took into account that Mr. Nance works on a part-time basis.